Favo1/SPA/README.md

 ## About <a name="about"></a>

-Calculators is a page dedicated to solving relatively simple math problems such as, circumference, radius, diameter, and quadratic equations.
-My vision and background for this single page is that various maths equations & formulas can be integrated into a single page with the help of JavaScript, I believe this page will be a very useful page for (currently) basic to more comprehensive calculator tools (Future developments).
+Calculators is a page dedicated to solving simple math problems such as circumference, radius, diameter, and quadratic equations.
+My vision and background for this single page is that various maths equations & formulas can be integrated into a single page with the help of JavaScript.
+I believe this page will be very useful for (currently) basic to more comprehensive calculator tools (Future developments).

 ## Genesis <a name = "Genesis"></a>